Resource accounts for the Norwegian shelf as per 31.12.2024

 Undiscovered resources are volumes of petroleum that we assume could be recovered from deposits not yet proven through drilling.
 The estimates for undiscovered resources in areas opened for petroleum activities are updated on an annual basis.
 The update is based on assessments taking into consideration the previous year's exploration results, new studies, as well as relevant information from the companies.

-Undiscovered resources are estimated at 3.5 billion Sm3 of o.e., which is a reduction of 285 MSm3 of o.e. compared with the previous year.
+Undiscovered resources are estimated at 3.5 billion Sm3 of o.e., which is an increase of 20 MSm3 of o.e. compared with the previous year.
 Unproven resources make up about 22 per cent of the overall remaining resources on the Norwegian continental shelf.
 For more detailed estimates and distribution of undiscovered resources in each sea area, see the article Resources per sea area.

 Photo: Ministry of Energy